WMD-group/SMACT/docs/examples.rst

    ml_vector = smact.screening.ml_rep_generator(['Ba', 'H', 'O'], stoichs=[1, 2, 2])

-There is also `an example <https://github.com/WMD-group/SMACT/blob/master/examples/Counting/Generate_compositions_lists.ipynb>`_ demonstrating the conversion of charge neutral compositions produced by SMACT to a list of formulas using Pymatgen, or to a Pandas dataframe, both of which could then be used as input for a machine learning algorithm.
+There is also `an example <https://github.com/WMD-group/SMACT/blob/master/examples/Counting/Generate_compositions_lists.ipynb>`_ demonstrating the conversion of charge neutral compositions produced by `smact` to a list of formulas using Pymatgen, or to a Pandas dataframe, both of which could then be used as input for a machine learning algorithm.
+For a full machine learning example that uses `smact`, there is a repository `here <https://github.com/WMD-group/Solar_oxides_data>`_ which demonstrates a search for solar energy materials from the four-component (quaternary) oxide materials space.

 ..
 [1]  "Revised effective ionic radii and systematic studies of interatomic distances in halides and chalcogenides".
          Acta Crystallogr A. 32: 751–767, 1976